baublet/wp-twig-loop-shortcode/README.md

 # Loop Shortcodes
 This WordPress plugin gives you the ability to call the Loop from shortcodes and style them using the [Twig template engine](http://twig.sensiolabs.org/).
 It allows you to use WordPress in a very frankenstein-like manner as a fairly powerful CMS, using inline templates in pages and posts which query other posts, users, and taxonomies on the fly.

-**Note:** This is *not* intended to be used in production without significant caching.
+**Note:** This is *not* intended to be used in production without some form of caching.
 Running WordPress and Twig, compiling Twig templates, making multiple WordPress WP_Query objects, and parsing dozens of posts is memory and processor-intensive.

 # Installation